AaronC81/rbop/README.md

   5           1,+,2,*,3   5
 ```

-A **structured** node tree contains no raw token streams, and the tree structure fully expresses the
+A `StructuredNode` tree contains no raw token streams, and the tree structure fully expresses the
 correct operator precedence.

 ```